A surprisingly, amazingly good third-person adventure, Outcast

 - Karma Meter: Help the Talan and your reputation will improve.
 Hurt and kill the Talan and it worsens.
 If it bottoms out, Talan will be openly unhelpful and prevent you from learning enough to make any progress.
 The better it is, the cheaper you can buy your equipment back (see No Hero Discount) and the more you'll be able to sell certain items for.

-- No Hero Discount: The Talan believe you're The Messiah, prophecised to save them from tyranny.
+- No Hero Discount: The Talan believe you're a Messiah, prophecised to save them from tyranny.
 This doesn't stop a group of identical merchants, all brothers, from selling your own equipment to you in an attempt to prove to their father that they can make enough money to inherit the family business

-- Non Standard Game Over: If you kill a plot-critical talan, it's essence will not dissipate into the atmosphere normally.
+- Non-Standard Game Over: If you kill a plot-critical talan, it's essence will not dissipate into the atmosphere normally.
 Instead it'll chase you forever.
 Once it catches you, you die.

 - Only Known by Their Nickname: The Talan only ever refer to Cutter as "Ulukai", Kauffman as "Kazar", and Xue as "Fae Rhan".